Your privacy is important to Truckstop.

 - Nondiscrimination.
 We will not discriminate against you for exercising your privacy rights.

 - Authorized Agent.
-If you reside in California, Colorado, Connecticut, Montana, Oregon, and Texas you can designate an authorized agent to submit a privacy rights request on your behalf.
+If you reside in California, Colorado, Connecticut, Delaware, Maryland, Minnesota, Montana, Nebraska, New Jersey, Oregon, Rhode Island, and Texas you can designate an authorized agent to submit a privacy rights request on your behalf.
 We may ask authorized agents to submit proof of their authority to make a request, such as a valid power of attorney or proof that they have signed permission from the consumer who is the subject of the request.
 In some cases, we may be required to contact the consumer to verify his or her identity or confirm the authorized agent has permission to submit the request.
 Authorized agents can submit rights requests by following the instructions provided above.

 - Access, Correction, and Deletion.
 You have the right to (1) request to know more about and access your personal data, including in a portable format, (2) request deletion of your personal data, and (3) request correction of inaccurate personal data.
 To request access, correction, or deletion of your personal data, you may contact us at the information listed above.
 We will verify your request by asking you to provide certain information to compare that information with our records.
 Please note that you can also access, correct, or delete certain information stored within your customer portal at any time by logging into your account.